Licensure F.A.Q. for Prospective Students

 A: At both the undergraduate and graduate levels, Peabody College offers most licensure programs for the following endorsement areas:

-Early Childhood (birth through 3rd grade; undergraduate only)
+Early Childhood (PreK through 3rd grade; undergraduate only)

 Elementary (grades K-5)